Pelagicore/qface/docs/grammar.rst

 Grammar
 =======

-QFace (Qt interface language) is an Interface Description Language (IDL).
+QFace (Quick Interface Language) is an Interface Description Language (IDL).
 While it is primarily designed to define an interface between Qt, QML and C++, it is intended to be flexible enough also to be used in other contexts.

 The grammar of QFace is well defined and is based on the concept of modules as larger collections of information.

 A module can have several interfaces, structs and/or enums/flags.
+Here a not complete unformal grammar.

 .. code-block:: html

     module <module> <version>

     import <module> <version>

     interface <Identifier> {